University of Technology Sydney

 • The practical classes are an essential part of the subject as they will consolidate your understanding of theoretical concepts delivered in the lectures.

-• You will also develop important practical skills, an understanding of laboratory safety and experience working in small teams, all of which are skills highly desired by your future employers.
+• You will also develop important practical skills, an understanding of laboratory safety and experience working in small teams, all of which are skills highly desired by future employers.

 Independent learning activities